This article will teach you how to say “eat” in Korean so that you can start enjoying all of the country’s awesome food.

 Romanization is a useful tool for the complete beginner, but if you want to improve your Korean fast, then it is best to learn Hangeul.
 Hangeul, the Korean alphabet, allows you to learn new words while walking down the street or riding the subway, improves your pronunciation, and helps you identify similar parts of words, which makes memorization easier.
 You can learn how to read Hangeul in less than two hours on this very site.

-Now that you know how to say ‘eat’ in Korean, go out and enjoy some great Korean food.
+Now that you know how to say “eat” in Korean, go out and enjoy some great Korean food.
+If you’re interested in learning more food vocabulary, we have a separate article about Food in Korean and Fruits, Nuts, Vegetables in Korean.
 We hope you can eat your way to Korean fluency, one word at a time!